Code Smells: Mutation

 We’re modifying the values inside a

 hasTranslations to true under some circumstances.
-Turns out that this flag is an optimisation – if it has been set to true, then we need to modify another value:
+Turns out that this flag is an optimization – if it has been set to true, then we need to modify another value:

-If we look more closely at this code, we might wonder 1) why are we changing a value with the name
+If we look more closely at this code, we might wonder about two things.
+First, why are we changing a value with the name

 StringBuilder?
 Seems like an odd thing to do, rather than using a new String value, or setting a String value in some domain object.